VarunS2002/Flutter-Sudoku/README.md

 - You can run a simple http server in this directory to run your app in the browser

 - [dhttpd](https://pub.dev/packages/dhttpd) is a Dart package for running a simple http server

+>#### Steps for exporting to Windows

+1. Set current working directory to sudoku

+2. Run `flutter build windows --release`

+- This will compile the program and store the files in the `sudoku/build/windows/runner/Release` directory

+- It will export a release build that can be run directly

 >#### Steps for exporting to Android